joe-m-shaw/pansolid-cnv/README.md

 ## Project History

-This project began in December 2023 with the aim of making the validation of the PanSolid CNV pipeline transparent and reproducible.
+This repo began in December 2023 with the aim of making the validation of the PanSolid CNV pipeline transparent and reproducible.
 The repo has changed over time in response to the developing needs of the project and my own skills with R.

 The ERBB2 valiation was performed by generating tables and plots from a Quarto markdown document (`DOC6260_erbb2_validation.qmd`) which were then copied and pasted into a Word document.
 Subsequent validations have been performed by rendering the final Word document entirely from Quarto markdown (`DOC6283_pansolid_gene_amplifications_validation.qmd` and `DOC6567_pansolid_gene_deletions_validation.qmd` ).

-## File Structure
+## Folder Structure

 ### data